uniwue-coras/coras_scala/README.md

 npm run dev
 ```

+You can access the frontend on your browser on [localhost:5116](http://localhost:5116).

 ## Overview of the code

 This section provides a general overview of the code in this repository.